 SEARCH strategy: A validated search strategy for the retrieval of primary studies for systematic reviews of risk prediction modelling studies was published in 2012.

-PROGRESS: A series of five papers, were published in 2013 and 2014 on the essentials of the different types of prognostic studies, and a recommendation for the registration and sharing of protocols of prognostic studies.
+PROGRESS: A series of four papers, were published in 2013 and 2014 on the essentials of the different types of prognostic studies, and a recommendation for the registration and sharing of protocols of prognostic studies.